All Episodes

 Because this shows that Trump is not your average Republican hate monger.

-This shows that Trump is open-minded, and four years ago he did like Hillary.
+And four years ago, he did like Hillary.

 He gets along with everybody.

-He's gonna unite everybody.
+He's going to unite everybody.

-And then another response came in similar to the one I just shared with you, which is this is so good.
+And then another response came in similar to the one I just shared with you, which is, this is so good.

-I hope they make that into an ad because it shows that Trump's opposition to Hillary is based on substance, not because she's a woman, or not because she's a Democrat.
+I hope they make that into an ad because it shows that Trump's opposition to Hillary is based on substance, not because she's a woman or not because she's a Democrat, but his opposition to her is real.

 That was four years ago, Rush.